JRL-CARI-CNR-UNIBS/installation/qtcreator.md

 # configure qtcreator

-Always run _qtcreator_ from terminal to source the ROS environmental varialle
+Always run _qtcreator_ from terminal to source the ROS environmental variable

 # open a package the first time
 There are two methods to correctly import a package, in both cases you have to compile the package once from terminal before importing the package.